 Also, not all medically necessary services are covered benefits under this plan.
 All benefit plans have exclusions and limitations on what is covered.
-A service may be medically necessary and still not be covered.
+A service may be medically necessary and still not be covered (see the What's Covered section).